ncatlab/nlab-content/pages/5/1/0/4/4015/content.md

    *  a function whose domain is the unit interval is kontinuous *if and only if* it is uniformly continuous (in the usual metric-space sense); and
    *  the function $(x \mapsto 1/x)$ defined on $\dot{\mathbb{R}}^+$ is kontinuous.

-However, some of these equivalences fail in the absence of countable choice.
-See
+However, some of these equivalences fail if the Cauchy real numbers and the Dedekind real numbers do not coincide.

+More generally, see

 *  Moerdijk, Ieke.
 “Heine-Borel Does Not Imply the Fan Theorem.”
 Journal of Symbolic Logic, vol. 49, no. 2, 1984, pp. 514–519., doi:10.2307/2274182